 But everything Petzl did has a purpose for someone, and it serves its purpose well.
 In our test, we had the kids do a ton of following and cleaning countless trad and sport pitches while we belayed from the top.
-This was the only full body harness with gear loops we were able to use for that.
+This was the only full-body harness with gear loops we were able to use for that purpose.

 All parents of young kids will appreciate the strategic buckle location and absence of fasteners required to put on and off.
-While it does require adult assistance to begin with, the easy to use double-backed buckles, located on the upper back, keep idle hands from fidgeting with them.
+While it does require adult assistance to get adjusted, the easy to use double-backed buckles, located on the upper back, keep idle hands from fidgeting with them.

 The low, single tie in point is more comfortable when hanging and gets kids used to the feeling of being lowered off with a sit harness.
-Both tie in points are color coded so kids can easily orient it for slipping into.
-Most full body harnesses have dual tie in points but this one, having a full waist belt and low tie in point, is also excellent for teaching smaller kids to belay their lightweight siblings (with a backup belay at first of course).
+Both tie in points are color-coded so kids can easily orient it for slipping into.
+Most full-body harnesses have dual tie in points, but this one has a full waist belt with a single, low tie in point, which is excellent for teaching smaller kids to belay their lightweight siblings (with a backup belay at first of course).
 Parents who are serious climbers, who may be nurturing a love of climbing for their kids (a.k.a. raising their future rope gun) will also appreciate the extra features this harness offers.

 We think any kid just getting into climbing will love this harness, regardless of their long term goals.
-It's comfortable, fully featured, and inspires confidence with its secure fit.
-It is also the best choice for young kids who may have climber enthusiast parents.
-No other full body harnesses offer the features that open up the climber to almost any application.
+It's comfortable, fully-featured, and inspires confidence with its secure fit.
+It is also the best choice for young kids who may have climber enthusiasts for parents.
+No other full-body harnesses offer the features that open up the climber to almost any application.
 However, many kids will find all the features overkill and may be happier with something more basic like our choice for Best Buy, the Trango Junior.
 Regardless of their climbing style, this is a good option; however, this harness really is appreciated by kids who are progressing at the sport at a very young age.
 We really enjoyed belaying our tester kids up to a nice belay ledge and letting them clean the pitches of both sport and trad gear on their way up.